Gageco/gagecoMain/website.md

 Your site will work on all platforms and devices while ensuring a secure connection using https.
 You are also able to have blogs on your site and resumes that can be shared about your experience.

+If you are interested in a having a custom built site, email me at [gage@coprivnicar.com](gage@coprivnicar.com) for a quote, questions, or if you want to discuss the benefits a website.

 ## Site Themes

 ### [astral](./websites/astral)